APX Group × Armilla Tech Ltd.

 Selected source-supported operating metrics drawn from the reviewed Armilla materials.

-APX proposes a focused two-pillar mandate for Armilla Tech Ltd. built around one immediate commercial objective and one enabling objective.
+APX proposes a focused two-pillar mandate for Armilla Tech Ltd. (the “Company” or “Armilla”) built around one immediate commercial objective and one enabling objective.
 The immediate objective is to run a disciplined capital-raising process around the Company's current USD 4.5 million financing effort.
-The enabling objective is to strengthen the strategic and marketing operating system that must support that raise, convert current visibility into institutional demand, and give investors confidence that the Company can scale with discipline.
+The enabling objective is to strengthen the strategic and marketing operating system that supports that raise, convert current visibility into institutional demand, and give investors confidence that the Company can scale with discipline.

-The reviewed materials describe a business with real commercial substance.
-The file set reflects an encrypted coach-to-player communication platform, management-described traction across more than 150 teams, visible state-association relationships, event-level market presence, and a roadmap from hardware sales toward a broader software and analytics layer.
-The current folder now also contains patent grant paperwork titled US Patent eGRANT 12342248.pdf, which materially improves how the Company's intellectual-property position can be documented inside the financing package.
+Current management materials describe a business with operating substance: an encrypted coach-to-player communication platform, management-described commercial traction across multiple state-level programs, event-level market presence, and a product roadmap that extends from hardware revenue into a broader software and analytics layer.
+The current data folder includes the granted U.S. patent (Patent No. 12,342,248), which strengthens how the Company's intellectual-property position is documented inside the financing package.

-At the same time, the raise will be judged on more than product novelty.
-Investors will focus on proof of demand, repeatability of the sales process, manufacturing-readiness narrative, gross-margin logic, institutional channel development, and management's ability to translate favorable market timing into credible execution.
-That is where APX's scope sits.
-The work is designed to make Armilla easier to finance, easier to understand, and easier to scale.
+The raise will be judged on more than product novelty.
+Investors will focus on proof of demand, repeatability of the sales process, manufacturing-readiness narrative, gross-margin logic, institutional channel development, and management's ability to translate favourable market timing into credible execution.
+APX's scope addresses each of these directly.
+The mandate is designed to make Armilla easier to finance, easier to underwrite, and easier to scale.

-This proposal is therefore an execution mandate, not a generic advisory retainer.
-It is designed to help Armilla raise capital on stronger footing and build the market-facing structure required to support that capital.
+This is an execution mandate, not a generic advisory retainer.
+It is built to help Armilla raise capital on institutional footing and to install the commercial and communications structure required to support that capital.

 1.1 What APX Is Committing